-After consultation with local and state health officials and the Board of Education, the Superintendent may allow in-person classes (whether full time or part time) if the District's schools can be opened while complying with 1) the requirements set out in these protocols, 2) CDC guidelines, as may be revised from time to time, and 3) those guidelines issued by the State Department of Education.
-The Superintendent is authorized, after consultation with local and state health officials and the Board of Education to limit and suspend in-person classes at any time due to health and safety risks, and as may be directed by state and federal orders.
-The Superintendent will provide appropriate notice to parents and the community at large (and the State Department of Education) of these decisions and shall notify employees of their obligations with respect to performing their duties (whether in the schools/workplace, or remotely), consistent with any applicable collective bargaining agreements or contracts.
+Full-time in-person classes shall continue as long as the District's schools can continue to comply with 1) the requirements set out in these protocols, 2) CDC guidelines, as may be revised from time to time, and 3) those guidelines issued by the State Departments of Education ("SDE") and Public Health ("DPH").
+The Superintendent (after consultation with state and local health official and with the approval of the Board of Education) is authorized to limit and suspend in-person classes at any time due to health and safety risks, and as may be directed by state and federal orders.
+The Superintendent may so limit or suspend in-person classes without prior approval of the Board in emergency situations and whenever it would be impracticable to obtain such prior approval, or whenever required by governmental orders.
+The Superintendent will provide appropriate notice to parents and the community at large (and the SDE) of these decisions and shall notify employees of their obligations with respect to performing their duties (whether in the schools/workplace, or remotely), consistent with any applicable collective bargaining agreements or contracts.

-All decisions regarding the level of programming (and the extent of in person programming) will be made based upon 1) consultation with state and local public health officials and the Board of Education 2) full consideration of applicable state and federal health and safety guidance, and 3) an assessment of the current medical health conditions and the levels of risk of spread of the virus (whether "low", "moderate" or "high").
-The key is HEALTH AND SAFETY FIRST.
+All decisions regarding the level of programming (and the extent of in person programming) will be made based upon 1) consultation with state and local public health officials, 2) full consideration of applicable state and federal health and safety guidance, and 3) an assessment of the current medical health conditions and the levels of risk of spread of the virus (whether "low", "moderate" or "high").
+The key is HEALTH AND SAFETY FIRST, while maintaining full-time in-person learning whenever possible.